 Pool ownership obligations

 Both new and existing residential pools must be upgraded to comply with pool safety standards (Queensland Development Code Mandatory Part 3.4).
 An isolating pool fence must be in place.
 This includes the requirement for compliance of child resistant doors previously used as pool barriers for existing pools i.e. self-closing and self-latching doors.

 - If your pool does not comply with requirements and Council is made aware of this, enforcements action may result (which can include fines and/or legal action).
-To avoid a fine, seek advice from a private pool safety inspector about compliance options and organizing a compliance certificate.
+To avoid a fine, seek advice from a private pool safety inspector about compliance options and obtaining a compliance certificate.

 - Compliance with pool safety standards is required if the property is sold or leased.
 A Pool Safety Certificate (Form 23) will be required in this respect from a licensed Pool Safety Inspector.
 Please refer to the State pool Safety Register.

 - Portable pools and spas: These State laws are applicable to portable pools and spas deeper than 300 millimetres.
 Please ascertain the cost of a complying pool fence before you purchase a portable pool or spa.